jonathan-politzki/agentic-memory/supermemory_learnings.md

 We are now ready to pivot from testing to building.

 ---

-## Addendum: The Final Decisive Test

-Based on feedback from another user suggesting that `containerTags` were effective for data partitioning, we designed one final, definitive test to validate this claim: [`use_cases/tag_partitioning_test.py`](use_cases/tag_partitioning_test.py).

-This test created two unique organization tags and added a memory to each.
-It then performed a search for data while filtering for only **one** of those tags.

-### Result: Catastrophic Failure

-The test failed completely.
-The API call, despite being filtered for a specific `org:` tag, returned a flood of completely irrelevant data from the global memory pool and failed to retrieve the specific memory it was queried for.

-**This result definitively proves that `containerTags` do not provide reliable context isolation.** It validates our previous findings and allows us to conclude with maximum confidence that `supermemory` is not a suitable platform for our needs.

-The investigation phase is now closed.

----
 *The original, more optimistic findings are archived below for historical reference.*

 ### Original Findings (Archived)